Bullying of Alberta MDs systemic, say medical groups

 Among the methods of intimidation reported to Dr. John Cowell, the council's chief executive, were: The withdrawal of hospital privileges, feelings of being ostracized by peers, and having contracts terminated or changed.

-have elected to leave the province to seek work elsewhere," the interim report said.
+"Some [doctors] have elected to leave the province to seek work elsewhere," the interim report said.

 Alberta Health Services says it is considering starting a hotline to deal with physicians' complaints, and that it aleady has bylaws in place to deal with claims of administrative bullying.